Eight Days

-Eight Days is an unreleased action video game that was being developed by London Studio for the PlayStation 3.
+Eight Days is an unreleased action video game that was being developed by London Studio and published by Sony Computer Entertainment for the PlayStation 3.
 The game was reported to have been cancelled on 4 June 2008, but was later revealed in October 2009 that the game was merely on hold.
 Although a portion of the game was used in a tech demo at E3 in 2005, the game was first announced at Sony's E3 2006 press conference.

 Gameplay

 The game was to be set over the course of eight days, and to be set in eight different states, which would have made it the largest game map at the time.
 The game would have also included a real life clock.
 If the game was being played at night, it would be night in the game.
 The player would be able to choose between two characters, one "good" and one "bad".
 In the "bad" character's storyline, he attempts to get revenge on a mob syndicate.
 The other storyline would follow the "good" character, a detective searching for the same mob syndicate, after he kidnaps his son.
 The two characters end up crossing paths, and eventually work together.